-This Owner's Guide is a compilation of quick start guides for various components in your coach and should not take the place of the complete Operation Manual(s) provided by this component manufacturer(s).
-Refer to the complete manuals provided by the component manufacturers, which may be located in your owner's information package and/or Newgle.
+This Owner's Guide is a compilation of quick start guides for various components in your coach and should not take the place of the complete Operation Manual(s) provided by the component manufacturer(s).
+Refer to the complete manuals provided by the component manufacturer(s), which may be located in your owner's information package and/or Newgle.